Towards a Universal Foundation Model for Protein Dynamics: A Multi-Chain Tree-Structured Framework with Transformer Propagators: Methods

+The SDE formulation in Eq.~\ref{eq:sde-network-formula} explicitly includes a noise term $\mathbb{P}(\epsilon_{t,i})$, which is essential for sampling the correct statistical distribution of trajectories.
+In our previous single-chain framework~\cite{Zhu2024}, this noise was modeled explicitly using a RealNVP-based noise generator $\mathbb{G}$~\cite{Dinh2017}, with rich physical meaning: the residual noise between successive frames is mapped to a standard normal distribution, and the noise generator is trained by maximizing the Metropolis acceptance ratio.
+The full description of this approach, including the network architecture and training objective, is provided in Appendix~\ref{sec:realnvp-noise}.

-While ideally, noise would be directly incorporated into the SDE formulation, this presents challenges in our current implementation.
-Therefore, to introduce the desired stochasticity during inference, we leverage the dropout mechanism within the Transformer network.
-Dropout functions as a form of regularization by randomly setting a proportion of neuron outputs to zero during each forward pass.
-In our context, this random deactivation of neurons effectively simulates the noise component of an SDE, allowing the model to explore a broader distribution of potential trajectories.
-The dropout rate, controlling the fraction of deactivated neurons, serves as a tunable parameter governing the level of stochasticity introduced.
+Within the current Transformer-based unified framework, the direct integration of an explicit noise generator presents significant architectural challenges.
+As an alternative, we introduce stochasticity during inference by leveraging the \emph{dropout} mechanism.
+By randomly deactivating a subset of neuron outputs during each forward pass, dropout serves as a stochastic noise source that allows the model to explore a broader distribution of potential conformational trajectories.
+The dropout rate thus acts as a tunable parameter to calibrate the level of introduced stochasticity.
+Furthermore, maintaining dropout during the training phase ensures that the model effectively learns the stochastic components of the MD trajectory, thereby imbuing the propagation loss with physical relevance.

-\subsubsection{Training and model assessment}
+While less explicitly derived from first principles than a RealNVP-based noise term, this approach provides a practical and computationally efficient means of incorporating stochastic dynamics into the unified framework.
+When combined with the learned drift force, it enables the robust exploration of diverse trajectory outcomes, as demonstrated in the Results section.

+\subsection{Training and Model Assessment}